Go Wild in the Country: Release

+Chart performance

 Cover

 The single sleeve featured the band's recreation of Édouard Manet’s Le Déjeuner sur l'herbe.
 The photograph, taken by Andy Earl, caused controversy when it was originally used for the cover of See Jungle!
 See Jungle!
 Go Join Your Gang Yeah, City All Over!
 Go Ape Crazy!, as Lwin was just 14 years old at the time of the album's release.
 The image was re-used for their follow-up EP The Last of the Mohicans, and in 2003 for the Castle Music two-disc anthology, I Want Candy.